Account validation

 }

-In case the account number doesn’t exist at the bank or there is a connectivity issue with the banking system you will receive an error with the following message: We could not verify that the account entered exists.
-This could be a temporary error with a bank, or it can mean the details entered were incorrect.
+In case the account number doesn’t exist at the bank or there is a connectivity issue with the banking system you will receive an error with the following message: We were not able to verify that the provided account exists.
+This could be a temporary error with a bank, a telco, or it can mean the provided details were incorrect.
 We will retry the transaction.
+You can also edit or cancel the payout.

 Unfortunately due to how the banking system works in the supported markets it is not always possible to differentiate an invalid account number from a connectivity issue, hence we will automatically retry the name enquiry until we get a valid response, or the transaction is cancelled.